In This Article

 How to Use It

 "A surprising benefit of pomegranate is its ability to regenerate skin cells," Hu adds.
 "Pomegranate is great when used as a spot treatment agent for skin issues such as hyper-pigmentation, acne scars, age spots, and dry skin."
 But aside from just being a spot treatment, pomegranate has a wealth of uses.
-Because they're so rich in polyphenols, pomegranates can be used in almost any product and concentration for different purposes.
+Because they're so rich in polyphenols, pomegranates may be used in almost any product and concentration for different purposes.

 The Best Products With Pomegranate for Skin